krishnayeswanth99/process-sync/README.md

 These are solutions to 5 popular process synchronization problems.
 These mostly don't use the inbuilt semaphores.

-These as made regarding the course CSN-232 Operating System.
+These are made regarding the course CSN-232 Operating System.